MAGAweSome/Pixel10ProXLFreedomPricing/README.md

 cp example.env .env
 ```

-3. Open the `.env` file and replace the placeholder values with your actual Discord webhook URL, bot token, and channel ID.
+3. Open the `.env` file and replace the placeholder values with your actual Discord bot token and channel ID.
 4. Install the required packages:

 ```bash